Connect GitHub to see your organization's DevOps performance metrics in minutes—with no need for setup or services.

 - Repository contents (includes commits), pull requests, and issues

 - Organization members and projects

-After the initial sync, our app subscribes to ongoing GitHub webhook events.
+After the initial sync, our app subscribes to ongoing GitHub webhook events to provide you with real-time insights.
 Some examples of the events that we subscribe to include:

 - Pull request